 It is recommended that you wear a mask indoors and outdoors whenever you cannot keep 1.5 metres distance from others (eg. when you are working in close proximity with others while undertaking group work in class).
 You may choose to wear a face mask while on campus, even where you able to maintain a 1.5m distance from others.

 I’m not comfortable returning to campus to complete face-to-face classes.
 Can I complete my degree as planned if I don’t attend?

-The University is taking all the necessary steps to protect the health and safety of students and staff when attending a campus.
-Safety risk assessments have been completed for all on-campus teaching activities.
-Many of the subjects with an essential face-to-face element that will be delivered on campus are core subjects.
+The University is taking all the necessary steps to protect the health and safety of our students and staff when attending a campus.
+Safety Risk Assessments have been completed for all on-campus teaching activities.
+Many of the subjects with a face-to-face element that will be delivered on campus are core subjects.
 You are required to complete core subjects to progress through your degree as planned.
 If you do not attend face-to-face core subjects as planned it will delay completion of your course.